Mill-Pond-Research/The-Intelligence-Solution/docs/home.md

 ## About the Author

 Pete Shimshock is the co-founder and Chief AI Officer (CAIO) of Mill Pond Research.
 As an award-winning system architect and technologist, Pete brings a wealth of practical AI strategy and implementation experience to this guide.
-He is also the architect of the innovative WorkBench solution, a generative AI workspace with multiple LLM models, plugins, and AI agents.
+He manages Ask Alpha, a professional AI workbench, a generative AI workspace with multiple LLM models, plugins, and AI agents.

 ## Why This Book Matters